 The educational technology (‘EdTech’) sector is booming (some might even say overheating).
 Startups, as well as major global giants, now offer teachers and schools hundreds of products, projects and hardware like never before.

-Which is why, in many ways, it’s never been more difficult or confusing for school administrators and teachers.
-They need to invest in the best new technologies to ensure they get the results they and their pupils need, and that the school gets a solid return on its investment.
+Which is why, in many ways, it’s never been more difficult or confusing for school administrators and teachers when it comes to investing in the best new technologies to ensure they get the results they and their pupils need, and that the school gets a solid return on its investment.
 Any purchase needs to be both robust, well supported, and not end up obsolete after six months!

 How to buy the right EdTech for your school

 The general consensus amongst nearly half of those teachers surveyed (42%) was that their school was disinclined to invest in new EdTech.
-Furthermore, 47% of respondents noting their current tech infrastructure actively prevented them from adopting new EdTech.
+Furthermore, 47% of respondents noted that their current tech infrastructure actively prevented them from adopting new EdTech.